 The relevant authorities for the Pembrokeshire Marine SAC have formed the Relevant Authorities Group (RAG), a voluntary partnership.
 The Group's main objective is to jointly develop and implement a management scheme for this marine site of European importance.
-In so doing, each relevant authority is able to meet its duties under the Habitats Regulations (The Conservation (Natural Habitats, &c.)
-Regulations, Statutory Instrument No. 2716.
-SI 1994/2716, HMSO, London) and more effectively achieve the aims of the Habitats Directive (Council Directive 92/43/EEC on the Conservation of Natural Habitats and of Wild Flora and Fauna.
-(O] No L 206, 22.7.92) in relation to the site.
-This group has no additional powers but serves to ensure that all relevant authorities contribute to the development and implementation of the scheme.
+In so doing, each relevant authority is able to meet its duties under the Conservation of Species Regulations 2017 (as amended) in relation to the site.
+This group has no additional powers but serves to ensure that all relevant authorities contribute to the development and implementation of the scheme and the maintenance and enhancement of the features of the SAC.

 There are seven relevant authorities for the Pembrokeshire Marine SAC.
-These authorities are equal members of the Pembrokeshire Marine SAC Relevant Authorities Group (RAG) and are as follows:
+These authorities are equal members of the Pembrokeshire Marine SAC RAG and are as follows: